Shashank-J0SHI/Ayurvedic-Dosha-Prediction-using-ANN/README.md

 # Ayurvedic-Dosha-Prediction-using-ANN
-An approach to identify the actual importance of body characteristics such as body size, weight, hair quality, etc. in Ayurvedic Dosha Prediction and determining Body Dosha using these traits.
+An approach to identify the actual importance of body characteristics such as body size, weight, hair quality, etc. in Ayurvedic Dosha Prediction and determining Body Dosha using these traits using Machine Learning.

 ***Re-train each model, if your (tf.__version__ != 2.16.1) before launching app***